nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The Edit Person feature is facilitated by the `EditCommand` which utilises the `FindCommand`.
 It allows users to edit any editable field of a person given the index of the person, or the name of the person.

-If given a name that does not correspond to any person in the SectresBook, the edit features performs the same operations as the Find Command.
+If given a name that does not correspond to any person in the SectresBook, the edit features performs the same operations as the `Find` command.

 Given below is an example usage scenario and how the edit mechanism behaves at each step.